 Submit request for a new undergraduate, professional, or graduate degree (program) to the Provost's office.
 Submissions must contain graduation requirements and include a 4-year schedule of studies for undergraduate and professional degrees.
-(See major curricular change request - requirements, page 11.)
-Upon editorial review and release from the Provost and Faculty Senate Library and Budget Committees, the proposal will route to the CSC, then AAC, GSC or PHSC, and then Faculty Senate.
+Upon review and release from the Provost; and Faculty Senate Library and Budget Committees, the proposal will route to the CSC, then AAC, GSC or PHSC, and then Faculty Senate.
 The Board of Regents and NWCCU must also approve new degree programs.
-The University is prohibited from advertising or promoting new degrees until they have been approved by NWCCU.
+The University is prohibited from advertising or promoting new degrees until they have been received by NWCCU.